 accompanied by faintly flashing lights somewhere o'er on distant, misty Jerseyside;

-& As we stood there holding hands, or sat down duly for serious smooching on bench of Riverside Park
+& As we stood there holding hands, & then sat down duly for serious smooching, on bench of Riverside Park

 Midst merry company of miscellaneous raucous zealots detonating cherrybombs & treetop rockets all

 --In two senses, together my lovely laughing Love & I got almost Bombed!